 Here is where Existentialism clarifies the problem.

-The philosopher Emmanuel Kant (b.1724, d.1804) was the first to clearly determine that there is an observing consciousness that ties together the series of thoughts, or experiences, that occur in the mind.
+The philosopher Emmanuel Kant was the first to understand that there is an observing consciousness that ties together the series of thoughts.
+Kant explains in his masterwork Critique of Pure Reason:

 No knowledge can take place in us, no connection or unity of one item of knowledge with another, without that unity of consciousness which precedes all data…This pure, original and unchangeable consciousness I shall call transcendental apperception (B144, A108)